Presidents’ Council Mission and Long Term Vision

 Long Term Vision

-The philanthropic sector will integrate disability rights and justice seamlessly into its social justice agenda, demonstrating its commitment through increased grantmaking and staff and leadership participation.
+The philanthropic sector will integrate disability rights and justice seamlessly into its agenda by increasing:

 For further information about the Council contact Emily Harris, Consultant, at firstname.lastname@example.org.